Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY IT’S A TOP PICK: A portable charcoal grill with plenty of room for serious charcoal cooking.

 If you feel more like a charcoal grill, this Cuisinart model is designed for those who want the best.
 After all, if you aren’t going to cook over an open fire, then you’re not going to accept any half-measures, which is why the GrateLifter is made for serious grillers who are willing to wait, adjust, and tinker to find that perfect cooking bed of coals for their art.
-The 240 square inch cooking space offers plenty of room for your project (up to 10 burgers!), while the airflow system allows for minute adjustments to help control temperature.
+The 240-square-inch cooking space offers plenty of room for your project (up to 10 burgers!), while the airflow system allows for minute adjustments to help control temperature.
 Want to know just what that temperature is?
 The built-in lid thermometer is a godsend for gourmands who know exactly what sort of heat they’re planning to cook with.

 Other features also benefit serious grillers, from the extra-large ash catcher to the lift system that allows you to reposition coals without getting burnt handling the grate.
-Really, the only thing we didn’t like about this model were the legs, which are a little awkward and can wobble if the surface isn’t particularly level.
-Nestle this model into the dirt or set up on a flat surface for the best results.
+Really, the only thing we didn’t like about this model was the legs, which are a little awkward and can wobble if the surface isn’t particularly level.
+Nestle this model into the dirt or set it up on a flat surface for the best results.

-#3 Pick Coleman RoadTrip LXX – Best Portable Propane Grill
+Award: Best Portable Propane Grill

 Price: $184.99 | Cooking Surface: 285 square inches | Fuel: Small or large LP tanks | Heat: 22,000 BTUs | Weight: 31 pounds | Dimensions: 13.6 x 34 x 19.1 inches